 1. Have only a few places to capture song ideas

-If you have your song ideas in 5 audio recorders, 7 notebooks and 13 computer folders, then chances are all those unfinished open loops are unconsciously stressing you out.
-If you capture your song ideas in a central location, then your songwriting will be better organized and easier to manage.
+If you have your song ideas in five audio recorders, seven notebooks, and thirteen computer folders, then chances are all those unfinished open loops are unconsciously stressing you out.
+If you capture your song ideas in a central location, your songwriting will be better organized and easier to manage.

 Here’s the minimum of what you need to capture:

 Keep it simple.
 If you have song titles, melodies, and chord changes scattered over multiple inboxes, they’re going to be much harder to find and keep track of.